 The Domestic Crusaders

 What does it feel like to be a Muslim today, in the era of Trump?
 How can we come together to overcome Islamophobia and harmful stereotypes?
 Wajahat Ali—who regularly appears on CNN to discuss politics, and is a New York Times Contributing Op-Ed Writer—is a new kind of public intellectual: young, exuberant, and optimistic.
 He speaks on the multifaceted Muslim American experience, and an emergent generation poised for social change.

 Wajahat Ali is a journalist, writer, lawyer, an award-winning playwright, a TV host, and a consultant for the U.S. State Department.
-As Creative Director of Affinis Labs, he works to create social entrepreneurship initiatives that have a positive impact for marginalized communities, and to empower social entrepreneurs, young leaders, creatives, and communities to come up with innovative solutions to tackle world problems.
-Beginning in early 2017, Affinis Labs will launch a global startup incubator network, aimed at identifying and fostering “emerging entrepreneurial talent from around the world that understands what makes the global Islamic economy special.”
+As Creative Director of Affinis Labs, he worked to create social entrepreneurship initiatives that have a positive impact for marginalized communities, and to empower social entrepreneurs, young leaders, creatives, and communities to come up with innovative solutions to tackle world problems.
+Beginning in early 2017, Affinis Labs launched a global startup incubator network, aimed at identifying and fostering “emerging entrepreneurial talent from around the world that understands what makes the global Islamic economy special.”